 - Community: Community includes those working at MSU, as well as those who provide or receive resources from MSU and partner with MSU to achieve common goals.
 Community also refers to groups within the university that connect for a variety of reasons from interest, background, and common goals.
 This service focuses on connecting people to both campus and the surrounding community.

 - Newcomers: Newcomers are a subset of Community.
-Newcomers are those who have recently started working at MSU.
+Newcomers are those who are applying or have recently started working at MSU.
 The needs of this group peak early in the start of their employment with assistance in relocation, as newcomers attempt to settle into the new environment both at work and in the surrounding area.
 Potential new hires/applicants in the interview process land in this category.
 It is important for recruitment and retention that people feel welcome and find places to connect within the community.